Test in production without watermarks.

 Once the solution is created, the program.cs file will be opened, enabling you to enter code and construct/run the application.

-With our new Visual Studio project now created, let's install IronXL.
+With this new Visual Studio project now created, let's install IronXL.

-The IronXL Library can be downloaded and installed using a few different methods. but we will only use two of these in this article.
+The IronXL Library can be downloaded and installed using a few different methods.
+But these two approaches are the simplest ones.

 These are:

-To install the IronXL library, we can use the NuGet Package Manager in Visual Studio.
+To install the IronXL library, navigate to the NuGet Package Manager in Visual Studio.
 Simply open the NuGet Package Manager and search for IronXL in the Browse tab.
 Once you have located IronXL in the search results, select it and proceed with the installation.
 Once the installation is complete, you can start using the IronXL library in your project.

 The following shows IronXL in search results: